arkceajin/mtb-t2g-example-graphics-jpeg-output/README.md

 **Note**: This software modifications may not work correctly.
 Also, copy and republishing of this software assets is inhibited.

+## Requirements

+- [ModusToolbox&trade;](https://www.infineon.com/modustoolbox) v3.5 or later (tested with v3.5)
+- This code example uses [TRAVEO&trade; T2G Virtual Display Tool](https://softwaretools-preview.icp.infineon.com/tools/com.ifx.tb.tool.traveot2gvirtualdisplaytool) to output image.
+This Tool is available only on Windows.
+- This code example creation is required to configure Qt Design Studio in advance.
+See the [Steps to use the Qt Design Studio using the ModusToolbox&trade; ](https://www.infineon.com/assets/row/public/documents/10/56/infineon-steps-to-use-the-qt-design-studio-using-the-modustoolbox-training-en.pdf) for how to configure Qt Design Studio.

+## Supported toolchains (make variable 'TOOLCHAIN')

+- GNU Arm&reg; Embedded Compiler v11.3.1 (`GCC_ARM`) – Default value of `TOOLCHAIN`

 ## Device

 The device used in this demonstration is: